Use and Lease of Non-University Real Estate

 - Send the agreement to the Office of the General Counsel (OGC) for approval with a copy to the Real Estate Office before signing.
 After OGC approval, proceed to step 3.

-- Have the use agreement signed by the authorized University signatory pursuant to the delegations library.
+- Have the use agreement signed by the authorized University signatory pursuant to the Delegations of Authority Library.

 - Obtain execution of the agreement by the landlord.
 The University unit to use the hotel or other non-University real estate for its conference, etc. manages the use agreement (payments required, ensuring required certificate of insurance provided to the facility or landlord, etc.).